dagu-org/dagu/README.md

     command: job.sh
 ```

 You can also set multiple start/stop schedules.
-In the following example, the process will run at 0:00-5:00 and 12:00-17:00.
+In the following example, the process will run from 0:00-5:00 and 12:00-17:00.

 ```yaml
 schedule: